mongodb/docs/source/tutorial/deploy-replica-set.rst

 .. note::

-   If you're running each :option:`mongod` instance on a distinct system, you can omit the :option:`--port <mongod --port>` option.
+   If you're running each :program:`mongod` instance on a distinct system, you can omit the :option:`--port <mongod --port>` option.
 YOu will also need to specify the :option:`--bind_ip
    <mongod --bind_ip>` option.

-Log in with the :option:`mongo` shell to the first host.
+Log in with the :program:`mongo` shell to the first host.
 If you're accessing this command remotely, modify the hostname.  using the following command: ::